JustInCase-pdf/JustIn-Time-for-my-computing-technology-assessment/README.md

 ## How to:
 **The sign in logic works as follows:**
-- For a Student, the email prefix should be "@education.nsw.gov.au"
+- For a Student, the domain (email suffix) should be "@education.nsw.gov.au"
-- For a Teacher, the email prefix should be "@det.nsw.edu.au"
+- For a Teacher, the domain (email suffix) should be "@det.nsw.edu.au"
-- For a staff member, the email prefix should be "@centralbox.com"
+- For a staff member, the domain (email suffix) should be "@centralbox.com"
 - **These email prefixes are PRE-REGISTERED.
 Thus, using the password "CVHS" to login.**
-- For a parent, every other email prefix will work.
-However, they will have to sign up.
+- For a parent, every other domain (email suffix) will work.
+However, they will have to sign up beforehand.

 Additionally, depending on what version of the site the user is on, some features are added or removed.
 ## Key Functional Differences: